-Traditional long, slow distance cardio burns muscle and fat pretty indiscriminately.
+Traditional slow, long distance cardio burns muscle and fat pretty indiscriminately.
 In fact, if you do enough, you may find that your body burns muscle preferentially to ease the demands of doing so much aerobic work.
 That’s exactly the opposite of what you want.

 So how do you do cardio without sacrificing precious muscle?
 The answer is interval work.
 Definitely get yourself cleared by a doctor before jumping into intervals, because the whole idea is to rapidly and repeatedly raise your heart rate, alternating the high heart rate work with brief recovery periods.
 The optimal way to do interval work is probably to do walk back sprints.